Public Schoolboy Found Guilty of Hammer Attacks on Pupils and Teacher

 A 17-year-old public schoolboy who claimed he was sleepwalking when he attacked two students and a teacher with hammers has been found guilty of their attempted murder.

-The incident occurred in June last year at Blundell’s School in Tiverton.
-The teenager, who cannot be named for legal reasons, was dressed only in his boxer shorts when he repeatedly struck his dorm mates as they slept in their cabin-style beds in one of the boarding houses.
+The terrifying attack happened last June at Blundell’s School in tiverton/" target="_blank" rel="noopener">Tiverton.
+The teen, unnamed for legal reasons, was dressed only in his boxer shorts.
+He repeatedly struck his dorm mates as they slept in their cabin-style beds in the boarding house.

-Both boys sustained severe injuries, including skull fractures, injuries to their ribs, a punctured lung, and internal bleeding.
-Prosecutors described the pair as “lucky to still be alive.”
+Both boys suffered serious injuries, including skull fractures, broken ribs, a punctured lung, and internal bleeding.
+Prosecutors said they were “lucky to still be alive.”

-Maths teacher Henry Roffe-Silvester was also attacked after he was awoken by noises coming from the boarding house.
-He encountered the silhouetted figure of the teenager, who then repeatedly struck him over the head with a hammer.
-Mr. Roffe-Silvester suffered six blows to the head.
+Maths teacher Henry Roffe-Silvester was woken by noise from the boarding house.
+When he confronted the shadowy figure of the teen, he was struck six times on the head with a hammer.

-The teenager admitted carrying out the attacks but claimed he was sleepwalking and denied three charges of attempted murder on the basis of insanity.
-However, the court heard that he had an obsession with the killing of children and hammers, which he said he kept by his bed for “protection” from the “zombie apocalypse.
+The teenager admitted to the attacks but insisted he was sleepwalking, denying three attempted murder charges on insanity grounds.
+However, court heard he was obsessed with the killing of children and hammers, which he kept by his bed for “protection” against a so-called “zombie apocalypse.”

-Prosecutors argued that the boy armed himself with three claw hammers and waited for the two boys to fall asleep before attacking them.
+Prosecutors revealed the boy armed himself with three claw hammers and waited for the victims to fall asleep before launching his savage attack.

-The jury deliberated for more than 40 hours following a two-month trial at Exeter Crown Court.
-On Friday, they found the teenager guilty of three counts of attempted murder.
+After more than 40 hours of jury deliberation during a two-month trial at Exeter Crown Court, the teen was found guilty of three counts of attempted murder last Friday.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.